 Not made for 3D games.
-Or something that requires physics and heavy graphics, so here you would also have to rely on native mobile app devs.
+Or something that requires physics and heavy graphics.

 So, what’s the verdict, guys?

 The choice actually depends on the specifics of your future app.
-To summarize the above, you can opt for React Native when:
+To summarize the above, you should create React Native app if:

 - You need a social app.
 The framework is suitable for features like camera access, fingerprint, geolocation, and maps.

-- There’s nothing about animation-intensive apps.
-You can easily build nice UX animations with React Native, but when it comes to some outrage stuff like zoom in/out of 10000 objects on a single screen, you’d better stick to native.
+- There’s nothing about complex animations.
+When it comes to some outrage stuff like zoom in/out of 10000 objects on a single screen, you’d better stick to native.
 However, if you’re not going to do anything crazy in terms of animations (which refers to 95% of apps), we highly recommend giving it a try.